How do I find out what’s my house worth?

 Check out online tools

-Technology has overhauled the traditional real estate methods, offering more information at buyers’ fingertips than ever.
-By hitting the Internet, you can have instant access to several methods of determining the value of your home, although there is some debate as to how accurate these tools can be.
+Technology has overhauled the traditional real estate methods, offering more information at buyers’ fingertips than ever before.
+By hitting the Internet, you can have instant access to several methods of answering the question ‘What is the value of my home?”, although there is some debate as to how accurate these tools can be.
+While the Internet can never replace your local realtor, the information you find may give you a better understanding of the home valuation process.

 Some resources that are available include: